zixin-gao/card_dealer_pcb/README.md

 EasyEDA project file containing the PCB design project.

-## Design Version

-**PCB Version:** V2
-**Schematic Version:** V1.0
-**Schematic Date:** July–August 2026

-The schematic identifies the design as **“Board Version 2”** and documents the four-page hardware architecture.

 ## Notes

 This repository documents the **hardware design** of the automatic card-dealing system.
 The schematic defines the available electrical interfaces and hardware functionality; the exact card-dealing sequence, motor-control algorithms, OLED interface behavior, and sensor-processing logic depend on the firmware and mechanical implementation.

-## License

-No license is currently specified for this project.
-Unless otherwise stated by the project author, the contents of this repository should be considered **all rights reserved**.